beanbeanjuice/cafeBot/README.md

 <!-- DATA THIS BOT STORED -->
 # Data

 Here is ALL of the data that this bot could *possibly* store on you.
 This, of course, is subject to change.
+None of these can be accessed by other servers (that you are not a part of) by the bot.

 - *__Discord Data__*
   - Your Discord ID.`*`